ranjithrajaram/prathidhwaniworkshop/README.md

 - Create Cloud-init ISO file

-You can use the pre-built cloud-init iso image by clicking [here](https://github.com/ranjithrajaram/debutsav/blob/master/debiancloudinit.iso?raw=true) .
+You can use the pre-built cloud-init iso image by clicking [here](https://github.com/ranjithrajaram/prathidhwaniworkshop/blob/master/cloud-init-workshop.iso?raw=true).
+If you are downloading the pre-built cloud init image, then proceed to [Creating Virtual Machine](#creating-the-virtual-machine)

 - Steps for Preparing cloud init image